mixtapeo/gee-gees_ACC_Quanser_Competition/README.md

 ## Project Overview
 This repository contains the code developed for Stage 1 of the 2025 Quanser American Control Conference Self-Driving Car Student Competition.

-Our system uses a combination of computer vision techniques and PID control to navigate lanes, detect traffic lights, and handle intersections.
+Our system uses a combination of computer vision techniques and PD control to navigate lanes, detect traffic lights, and handle intersections.

 Due to time and resource constraints, some trade-offs and limitations exist, which are detailed below.